 Where to Eat: If you don’t want to leave the casino, Jia has both sushi and teppanyaki in the Beau Rivage.
 Half Shell Oyster House is another favorite.

 Where to Stay: There is nowhere finer than the original casino, the Beau Rivage Resort & Casino, which is a sprawling resort with dozens of restaurants and shops.
 Hard Rock Hotel and Casino Biloxi is a stylish alternative with a spa, fitness center, a massive pool, and live music.
 For a stay beyond the casinos, The White House Hotel is a historic property just down the street.

 Sometimes overlooked by travelers, the twin cities of Shreveport and Bossier are across the Red River from one another.
 The area has ties to music history and the arts that are worth exploring further.
 In fact, it was here that the famous phrase “Elvis has left the building” was first uttered.

 What to Do: The Shreveport Aquarium is a new attraction with creatures from Louisiana and beyond.
-The Shreveport Municipal Auditorium is open to tours that discusses its history as the home of the Louisiana Hayride radio show.
+The Shreveport Municipal Auditorium is open to tours that discuss its history as the home of the Louisiana Hayride radio show.

-Where to Eat: Home of the “Muffy” sandwich, a spin on the muffaletta, Fertitta’s Delicatessen has been serving Italian fare for over 50 years.
+Where to Eat: Home of the “Muffy” sandwich, a spin on the muffuletta, Fertitta’s Delicatessen has been serving Italian fare for over 50 years.
 Don’t miss the shrimp buster sandwich at Herby K’s or Chinese fare at Lucky Palace.

 Where to Stay: Inspired by the tunes of Jimmy Buffet, Margaritaville Resort Casino has five restaurants, a pool, spa, and cozy rooms.
 The Remington Suite Hotel & Spa is a historic apothecary turned boutique hotel.